rhmap-emea/RHMAP-Demo-Apps/README.md

 ## RHMAP-Keycloak Demo
-This is a [demo project](https://github.com/torbjorndahlen/rhmap-keycloak) that uses Keycloak for authenticating users accessing a RHMAP application.
+This is a [demo project](https://github.com/torbjorndahlen/rhmap-keycloak) that uses RHSSO (Keycloak) for authenticating users accessing a RHMAP application and how to protect a CloudApp with RHSSO.